Amsterdam/amsterdam.github.io/guides/code-for-humans.md

 ### Single Responsibility Principle

-* functions should do 1 thing, and do it well
+* Functions should do 1 thing, and do it well
-* functions should be around max ~10-15 lines
+* Functions should be around a maximum of 10-15 lines
+* Functions should never exceed 25 lines

 Tip: Describe every function in a _docstring_, if you use “and” in your description you know it does two things and needs to be split up.